Shreyas-Ravath/AER-Kubernetes/README.md

 kubectl get svc node-app-service
 ```
 ### After execiting the command, copy the external-IP value and access it through any browser http://<externalIP/DNS>
+### Now since we are not using any selector value based on version, app will be loaded from any of the three pods based on the just node-app tag value

 2. Update `service.yaml` to switch between blue or green: